Access the slides for the symposium keynote and workshop here.

-Rice University's Eleventh Annual Symposium on Teaching and Learning:
+Rice University's Twelfth Annual Symposium on Teaching and Learning

 Faculty, Staff, Students, and Alumnae/i are welcome to attend.

-Elizabeth Loizeaux, Special Advisor to the Provost, Boston University
+Elizabeth Loizeaux, Special Advisor to the Provost, Boston University10:45 AM

 Paul Hanstedt, Vice Chancellor for Academic Affairs and Innovation, University of Minnesota Rochester